Bug report #3765

 I suspect that this can be related to local installation situations.
 I had a mix of gdal libraries in my linux pc due to different repositories installed and I was seeing many problems with rasters.
 After a cleaning and reinstalling from source it works all ok.

 I reinstalled completely also QGIS from osgeo4w after having removed it not using the same installer: i removed the shortcuts and the osgeo4w installation directory and the cleaned everyhting with ccleaner and other tools for the Windows registry.
 Upon reinstallation I'm not having anymore problems.

 Could you give it a try?

 I have no problems with

 for example this 90mb ecw image

-#5 Updated by Nathan Woodrow about 10 years ago
+#5 Updated by Nathan Woodrow over 10 years ago